 The Delivery Authority requires compliance with our policies and processes relating to Modern Slavery and Human Trafficking from sub-contractors, suppliers, and agency/interim staff.
 As part of our procurement processes, we have developed subject specific material to be included in our standard procurement templates and provisions addressing requirements relating to modern slavery and human trafficking are included in our standard contract terms.

-Having completed a second full year of operation of the Delivery Authority we have revised our implementation plan to build on our policy framework and implement further measures to ensure that we can demonstrate our commitment to eliminating modern slavery and human trafficking.
+Having completed a third full year of operation, the Delivery Authority has aligned its processes with PPN 02/23 (Tackling Modern Slavery in Government Supply Chains) to further our commitment to eliminating modern slavery and human trafficking.